apache/incubator-kie-tools/README.md

 ##### Kogito Runtime JVM Image examples

 In the next few lines let's take a look on how this image can be used to receive an already built UberJAR.
-To configure Quarkus to generate a UberJAR please follow the instructions described [here](https://quarkus.io/guides/maven-tooling#configuration-reference)
+To configure Quarkus to generate an UberJAR please follow the instructions described [here](https://quarkus.io/guides/maven-tooling#configuration-reference)

 For this example let's use the [process-quarkus-example](https://github.com/kiegroup/kogito-examples/tree/stable/process-quarkus-example).
 Once you have checked out the example on your local machine follow the steps below: